 Accrue a minimum of 400 Angler of the Year (AOY) points during the season in the qualifying events.

 200 AOY points will be awarded during the qualifying events for first place.
 A 2-point decrement for second place and 2-point decrement thereafter to be used in the calculations to award AOY and ROY for the entire season.
+Any angler who participates in an event and does not catch a scorable fish will receive 134 AOY points.
+Participants are defined as showing up to the event and fishing the event.
+Points will not be awarded to anglers who sign up and do not show up for the event.

 The MABNK state championship will not be used in the calculations to award AOY for the entire season.